OLED: One-Class Learned Encoder-Decoder Network with Adversarial Context Masking for Novelty Detection: Method

 \subsection{Reconstructor}

 $R$ is a convolutional encoder-decoder network that is trained to reconstruct masked images.
-A dense bottleneck is used following previous works that have shown they generally outperform spatial bottlenecks in the anomaly detection task \cite{baur2020autoencoders}.
-The full connectivity of the dense layer is also helpful for the inpainting task, especially for shallow networks with low receptive fields.
-Following previous work, \cite{sabokrou2018adversarially}, $R$ does not include max-pooling layers for greater stability in training.
+Following some of the previous works \cite{baur2020autoencoders}, a dense bottleneck is used.
+The full connectivity of the dense layer is helpful for the inpainting task, especially for shallow networks with low receptive fields.
+Moreover, $R$ does not include max-pooling layers for greater stability in training.
 To further promote stability, Leaky ReLU and batch normalization are used in each convolutional block.
 The values after the last convolution layer are clipped to in between -1 and 1.